Table of contents

 PR professionals need a robust and affordable way to present the results of their work.
 Did all the press releases bring the desired impact?
 Did reaching out to influencers bring any substantial value?
 Did you achieve your PR KPIs?
+Here’s everything you need to know about PR reports.

 The bottom line is simple — you must prove the value of your work to your supervisors.
 Are the numbers growing?
 Is your work affecting the company bottom line?
 This information is crucial for your CEO, CMO, and other PR pros you work with.